jsperson/ai_competition_oracle/LaunchKS_Technical_Walkthrough.md

 ### 1.1 High-Level Architecture

-PathwayKS is built as a modern, cloud-native application using a microservices architecture.
+LaunchKS is built as a modern, cloud-native application using a microservices architecture.
 The system consists of:

 - **Frontend Layer:** Progressive Web App (PWA) and future mobile apps
 - **API Gateway:** Central entry point for all client requests